-The best beaches in Cape Town
+The Best Beaches in Cape Town

 There are whopping 72 beaches in Cape Town with a coastline extending 307km along the West Coast, Cape Peninsula and False Bay.
 We are truly spoilt for choice when it comes to deciding where we want to spend a day relaxing on the beach, have a picnic, go for some fun and games or swim in a tidal pool.

 Cape Town is also proud to be home to 10 international Blue Flag beaches, including Bikini Beach, Camps Bay, 4th Beach, Clifton, Fish Hoek, Llandudno, Melkbosstrand, Mnandi, Muizenberg, Silwerstroomstrand, and Strandfontein.
-Though it’s impossible to choose, here’s a selection of our 15 favourite Cape Town beaches, including insider’s tips on how to make the most of your beach day.

-Students, school learners, families
+Regulars: Uni and college students, school learners, families

-Best for: Sheltered beach, swimming in the warmer water and friendly locals
+Best For: Sheltered beach, swimming in the warmer water and friendly locals

-Insider’s tip: The beach is small and parking is limited so go early
+Insider’s Tip: The beach is small and parking is limited so go early

 Location: Beach Road, Gordon’s Bay

-Families, oldies, sunbathers, water sport enthusiasts
+Regulars: Families, oldies, sunbathers, water sport enthusiasts

-Best for: Long walks (3km of beach) and swimming in the warmer water
+Best For: Long walks (3km of beach) and swimming in the warmer water

-Insider’s tip: Make sure to buy some food and ice cream from the café’s in Beach road
+Insider’s Tip: Make sure to buy some food and ice cream from the café’s in Beach road

 Location: Beach Road, Strand

-Mostly locals from surrounding areas
+Regulars: Mostly locals from surrounding areas

-Best for: Walking (5km of beach), fishing and scenic views
+Best For: Walking (5km of beach), fishing and scenic views

 Location: Weltevreden Road, Mitchells Plain

-Mostly locals from surrounding areas
+Regulars: Mostly locals from surrounding areas

-Best for: Swimming in the biggest tidal swimming pool in the Southern Hemisphere
+Best For: Swimming in the biggest tidal swimming pool in the Southern Hemisphere

-Insider’s tip: The beach often hosts events, so check before you go if something is happening
+Insider’s Tip: The beach often hosts events, so check if something is happening before you go

 Location: Strandfontein Road, Mitchells Plain

-Surfers, families, teens and young adults
+Regulars: Surfers, families, teens and young adults

-Best for: Swimming, surfing, beach sport (volleyball, soccer and touch rugby), taking pictures of the colourful bathing boxes
+Best For: Swimming, surfing, beach sport (volleyball, soccer and touch rugby), taking pictures of the colourful bathing boxes

-Insider’s tip: Be sure to play a round of putt-putt at the course close by
+Insider’s Tip: Be sure to play a round of putt-putt at the course close by

 Location: Beach Road, Muizenberg

-Beach walkers, families, dogs
+Regulars: Beach walkers, families, dogs

-Best for: Free running for dogs from lighthouse to Clovelly, kite-surfing, kayaking
+Best For: Free running for dogs from lighthouse to Clovelly, kite-surfing, kayaking

-Insider’s tip: There is seating available along Jagger’s Walk which is ideal for sunset viewing.
+Insider’s Tip: There is seating available along Jagger’s Walk which is ideal for sunset viewing.

 Location: Beach Road, Fish Hoek

-International tourists, locals
+Regulars: International tourists, locals

-Best for: Penguin-watching, sun-bathing on the rocks, swimming, picnics
+Best For: Penguin-watching, sun-bathing on the rocks, swimming, picnics

 Location: Off the M4 just past Simon’s Town

-Surfers, sunbathers, dogs
+Regulars: Surfers, sunbathers, dogs

-Best for: Dog-walking, surfing, wind-surfing, relaxing on the beach
+Best For: Dog-walking, surfing, wind-surfing, relaxing on the beach

-Insider’s tip: The water here can be icy, so take your wet suit.
+Insider’s Tip: The water here can be icy, so take your wet suit

 Location: Surfway Road, Kommetjie

-Couples, singles, families, locals
+Regulars: Couples, singles, families, locals

-Best for: Dog-walking, beach sport (volleyball, soccer, touch rugby), kayaking
+Best For: Dog-walking, beach sport (volleyball, soccer, touch rugby), kayaking

-Insider’s tip: Get some fish and chips takeaways at the harbour, and enjoy it on the beach
+Insider’s Tip: Get some fish and chips takeaways at the harbour, and enjoy it on the beach

 Location: Beach Road, Hout Bay

-Couples, families, surfers
+Regulars: Couples, families, surfers

-Best for: Picturesque scenery, picnics, sun-bathing and sundowners, surfing
+Best For: Picturesque scenery, picnics, sun-bathing and sundowners, surfing

-Insider’s tip: Other than an ablution block, beachgoers will not find any other facilities here
+Insider’s Tip: Other than an ablution block, beachgoers will not find any other facilities here

 Location: Victoria Road, Llandudno

-Seriously good-looking 20-somethings, students, friends, families
+Regulars: Seriously good-looking 20-somethings, students, friends, families

-Best for: Sunbathing and picnicking at one of the four coves of which the 4th beach is most popular
+Best For: Sunbathing and picnicking at one of the four coves of which the 4th beach is most popular

-Insider’s tip: At night this is a fabulous spot to have your dinner on the beach
+Insider’s Tip: At night this is a fabulous spot to have your dinner on the beach

 Location: Victoria Road, Clifton (between Camps Bay and Bantry Bay)